ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) Divides a body into two parts
+A) Creates construction lines

-B) Adds material to an existing body
+B) Divides a body into two parts

-C) Subtracts material from an existing body
+C) Adds material to an existing body

-D) Creates construction lines
+D) Subtracts material from an existing body

 ---

-Subtracts material from an existing body
+D) Subtracts material from an existing body

 ///